 New York, June 15, 2005—An arbitration court in the central Russian city of Smolensk convicted independent journalist Nikolai Goshko on charges of criminal defamation and sentenced him to five years in a prison colony for defaming three Smolensk officials in a July 2000 broadcast on the independent station, Radio Vesna.

+Your Excellency: The Committee to Protect Journalists (CPJ) is deeply saddened by yesterday's killing of Sergey Novikov, owner of the independent radio station Vesna in the city of Smolensk.
 Novikov, 36, was shot and killed in the stairwell of his apartment building at around 9 p.m. on July 26.
 The killer, who remains at large, shot him four times and then escaped through a back door.

 Sign up for emailed alerts and newsletters to track global developments in press freedom.
 Be notified whenever journalists are attacked, imprisoned, killed, kidnapped, threatened, censored, or harassed.
 Or get a monthly newsletter to keep up with CPJ’s efforts to defend journalists around the globe.